 Should I do anything differently now?

-Only if you were planning to work in the United States or travel internationally after the typical 90-day waiting period.
-Remember:
+Only if you were planning to work in the United States or travel internationally after the typical 90-day waiting period should you do anything differently now.

-- It’s important that you don’t do any kind of paid work until your work permit has arrived (unless you have some other immigration status that allows you to work, like an H-1B).
+- It’s important that you don’t do any kind of paid work until your work permit has arrived (unless you have some other immigration status that allows you to work, such as an H-1B).

-- USCIS will consider your green card application “abandoned” if you travel outside the United States before your travel permit is approved.
-Any international travel plans will need to be placed on hold while USCIS is processing your travel permit application.
+- USCIS will consider your green card application “abandoned” if you leave the United States before your travel permit is approved.
+It is best to postpone any international travel plans while USCIS is processing your travel permit application.

 What happens if I have not received my travel permit and I decide to travel internationally anyway?